 3. Communicate knowledge, ideas, and reasoning clearly and effectively in written and oral forms appropriate to the biological sciences (Communication).

-As a result of successful completion of the Biology Program, graduates will:
+As a result of successful completion of the Biology Program, graduates will be able to perform the following:

 1. Matriculate to graduate and professionals schools or accept employment within the field of biological sciences.